Former Member of U.S. Congress

-Barbara Comstock, senior advisor with Baker Donelson, offers clients decades of policy experience in the legislative, administrative, and private sector arenas, as well as a lifetime of relationships, to build winning coalitions and strategies for clients in today’s challenging policy and political environments.
-She’s active in the technology and cybersecurity areas, national security and space, and congressional investigations.
+Barbara Comstock, senior advisor with Baker Donelson, offers clients decades of policy experience in the legislative, administrative, and private sector arenas and a lifetime of relationships used to build winning coalitions and strategies for clients in today’s challenging policy and political environments.
+She’s active in technology and cybersecurity, national security and space, and congressional investigations.

-During her time in Congress, Barbara was a leader on technology and cybersecurity issues, chairing the Science, Space, and Technology Committee’s Research and Technology subcommittee, as well as serving on the Joint Economic Committee, the Transportation and Infrastructure Committee, and the House Administration Committee.
-Her legislative achievements include passing legislation to promote women and disadvantaged populations in STEM, as well as expanding research in the technology space.
-Barbara also was the leader on anti-sexual harassment legislation in Congress, and legislation to tackle the opioid crisis and gang crime.
+During her time in Congress, Barbara was a leader on technology and cybersecurity issues, chairing the Science, Space, and Technology Committee’s Research and Technology subcommittee and serving on the Joint Economic Committee, the Transportation and Infrastructure Committee, and the House Administration Committee.
+Her legislative achievements include passing legislation to promote women and disadvantaged populations in STEM and expanding research in the technology space.
+Barbara was also the leader of anti-sexual harassment legislation in Congress and legislation to tackle the opioid crisis and gang crime.
 She partnered with Senator McCain to reauthorize multi-year firefighter grants to increase innovation and public safety.
 While in Congress, Barbara was the only woman in the Virginia congressional delegation and the only Virginia member to chair a subcommittee.

 Barbara worked as a strategic advisor for the Mitt Romney presidential campaigns, was head of Research and Strategy at the Republican National Committee, and worked with the George W. Bush 2000 presidential campaign.
 Barbara first worked on Capitol Hill as a senior aide to Virginia Congressman Frank Wolf (1990 – 1995), working on transportation, health care, business, and appropriations matters.
 She also served as the Chief Counsel for the House Oversight and Government Reform Committee and as outside counsel on numerous high-profile investigations.